The Irritable Vegan

 Thankfully there’s nothing anxiety-inducing about a no-bake version, except maybe trying to find adequate room in my permanently messy fridge.

 So I share these in solidarity with my non-baking friends out there.
 Whether you’re lacking the know-how, the will to turn on the oven or 100 other reasons for not cooking today.
-We may not be giving Mary Berry a run for her money anytime soon but we can be smug about the fact that this gut-friendly cookie recipe means we don’t need to worry about our soggy bottoms.
-At least for today.
+We may not be giving Mary Berry a run for her money anytime soon but we can be smug that this gut-friendly cookie recipe means we don’t need to worry about our soggy bottoms.
+At least for today!

 Recipe FAQ’s